One website coming up!

 1. 90% of Best Actors and Best Supporting Actors wore a tuxedo versus 10% who wore a suit.
 The “luckiest” look among recent winners was a black tuxedo with a white shirt, black bow tie, no pocket square, no lapel pin, and facial hair.

-2. Best Actors and Best Supporting Actors were 34% more likely to have facial hair than not to have facial hair.
+2. 61% of Best Actors and Best Supporting Actors wore facial hair.

-5. Every one of the past 14 Best Actors who attended the Academy Awards wore a white shirt.
-However, one-third of Best Supporting Actors chose to wear a black shirt (the others wore white shirts).
+6. Every one of the past 15 Best Actors who attended the Academy Awards wore a white shirt.
+Comparatively, just 63% of Best Supporting Actors wore a white shirt (the remaining 37% wore black shirts).

-8. 86% of Best Actors and Best Supporting Actors wore a black tie versus another colour.
-Of the winners who didn’t wear a black-coloured tie, only one (1) was the Best Actor.
+8. 87% of Best Actors and Best Supporting Actors wore a black tie versus another colour.
+Of the winners who didn’t wear a black-coloured tie, only one (1) was a Best Actor.

-9. It’s more popular to go without a pocket square than it is to wear one: 76% of Best Actors and Best Supporting Actors left their pocket square at home.
+9. It’s more popular to go without a pocket square than it is to wear one: 77% of Best Actors and Best Supporting Actors left their pocket squares at home.

-10. Hats and glasses were not popular accessories, although roughly one-third of Best Actors and Best Supporting Actors wore a lapel pin.
-Best Supporting Actors were 80% more likely than Best Actors to wear a lapel pin.
+10. Hats and glasses were not popular accessories, although 34% of Best Actors and Best Supporting Actors wore a lapel pin or brooch.
+Best Supporting Actors were 67% more likely than Best Actors to wear a lapel pin.

-11. Giorgio Armani and Saint Laurent were the most popular designers among the Best Actors and Best Supporting Actors, with the fashion houses each dressing three (3) winners.
+11. Giorgio Armani is the most popular designer among the Best Actor and Best Supporting Actor winners, having dressed four (4) winners.

 1. Confirmed: Most Winners Wore Tuxedos